EducationThe history of medical cannabis: Ancient China to modern times

 Challenges and Controversies

-Although the cannabis plant has been administered medicinally for millennia, due to its demonisation and subsequent prohibition, there is still a heavy stigma that surrounds medical cannabis.
+Although the cannabis plant has been used medicinally for millennia, due to its demonisation and subsequent prohibition, there is still a heavy stigma that surrounds medical cannabis.
 This can make it hard for researchers or clinics to find funding and accreditation for studies into its efficacy, and it can also dissuade patients from considering medical cannabis treatments in the first place.

 During the 2023 Cannabis Europa event, there was an overwhelming appeal from international experts for further credible randomised controlled trials (RCTs) investigating the medicinal benefits of medical cannabis.
 Many noted the success and substantial amount of real-world data (along with anecdotal data) available.
 It was also mentioned that with a lack of data from large, credible RCTs, the British government would resist making medical cannabis treatments widely available on the NHS and are unlikely to reconsider its scheduling as a Class B drug.